etoumey/imu/README.md

 # imu
-Raspberry pi inertial measurement unit using MPU 6050
+This project intends to use a Raspberry Pi and MPU-6050 to create an inertial measurement unit.

+## Getting Started